 MacConnell CB, Murray TA, Burrows C, Gordon SC, Birch ANE & Tanigoshi L (2004) Adopting Integrated Pest Management for the Raspberry Beetle, Byturus unicolor Say (Coleoptera: Byturidae), for Washington State Red Raspberries.
 IOBC Bulletin 27 (4) 107-111.

-Birch ANE Gordon SC, Fenton B, Malloch G, Mitchell C, Jones AT, Griffiths DW, Brennan R, Graham J & Woodford JAT (2004) Developing a Sustainable IPM System for High Value Rubus Crops (Raspberry, Blackberry) for Europe.
+Birch ANE, Gordon SC, Fenton B, Malloch G, Mitchell C, Jones AT, Griffiths DW, Brennan R, Graham J & Woodford JAT (2004) Developing a Sustainable IPM System for High Value Rubus Crops (Raspberry, Blackberry) for Europe.
 Acta Horticulturae 649: 289-292.

 Mitchell C, Gordon SC, Birch ANE & Hubbard SF (2004) Developing a "lure and kill" system for raspberry beetle, Byturus tomentosus, in Rubus production.
 IOBC Bulletin 27 (4), 113-118